 A newer approach that is now being studied and encouraged for patients with kidney issues is the Mediterranean diet.
 For example, the European Renal Association-European Dialysis and Transplantation Association now recommends a Mediterranean diet eating pattern rather than a traditional renal diet because it includes more nutrient-dense foods, such as a wider variety of vegetables and legumes, and is more flexible.
 Certain studies have also found benefits of plant-based diets that limit protein and sodium among people with chronic kidney disease.
 (3)

-Signs & Symptoms of Kidney Issues
+Signs and Symptoms of Kidney Issues

 What is renal failure (also called kidney failure), and what are some symptoms that someone might be experiencing it?
 Kidney failure occurs when the kidneys stop working well enough to keep someone alive.
 This condition is characterized as “sudden loss of the ability of the kidneys to excrete wastes, concentrate urine, conserve electrolytes and maintain fluid balance.”